wilsonmar/wilsonmar.github.io/_posts/2023-11-26-microsoft-fabric.md

    * "Mapping Data Flows" (and "Synapse Pipelines") are now called "<a target="_blank" href="https://docs.microsoft.com/en-us/azure/data-factory/concepts-data-flow-overview">Data Flows</a>" within Data Factory in Fabric.

-PROTIP: Here's what I say is so cool about all of Microsoft Fabric:
+PROTIP: what is so cool about Microsoft Fabric:
    * <a href="#Shortcuts">OneLake Shortcuts</a> to access any data anywhere
    * <a href="#DeltaFormat">OneLake DeltaFormat</a> for time travel, streaming, and other magic with databases in all formats
    * <a href="#Data+Activator">Data Activator</a>, new to all Microsoft and the industry, for triggering automatic actions
+   * Access to Microsoft's CosmosDB multi-region database involves <strong>mirroring</strong>
    <br /><br />

 Individual artefacts before and after Fabric: